Who is an Entrepreneur today?

 I am meeting almost all the criteria:

-- I am bootstrapping.
+- I am bootstrapping in business.
 Like all my earlier ventures.

 - I am working on a concept which I think will “disrupt” the existing business models.